voschezang/coding-handbook/collaboration/coaching.md

     - Focus on potential.
 Explore options rather than obstacles.
     - Emphasize what is possible, instead of what is not.
     - Emphasize what worked well over failures.
+    - Start half a step ahead, rather than miles away from what's realistic.
 - Practical steps rather than theory and analysis.
     - Don't over-analyze problems